jncraton/operating-systems-cpsc4420/lectures/16-syncronization-patterns.md

 Bounded Buffer
 --------------

-- Provices storage space for producer output
+- Provides storage space for producer output
 - Limited in space because space is finite and larger size produces diminishing returns
 - When buffer is empty, consumer must wait
 - When buffer is full, producer must wait